Just a moment...

 Press 'Enter' after typing page number.

 Issues: Whether the sum of Rs.
-31,000 received by the assessee on dissolution of the partnership was profit assessable under the Income-tax Act or compensation for relinquishment of partnership rights (a capital receipt).
+31,000 received by the assessee on dissolution of the partnership was taxable as profit assessable under the Income-tax Act, or was compensation for relinquishment of rights in a capital asset.